Dubai Municipality to Conduct Indoor Air Quality Tests

 The project is a part of Dubai’s 2015 Strategic Plan.

-Indoor air pollution, the causes and ways to deal with them will all be addressed by the study.
+Get your Indoor air test done, the causes and ways to deal with them will all be addressed by the study.